tomhazledine/tomhazledine.github.io/index.md

 location: home
 title: "about"
 group: "navigation"
 headline: Hello.
-I'm a front-end developer and UX designer from Cornwall.
+I'm a front-end developer and IoT nerd from Cornwall.
 intro: Lover of beer, whisky and lettering.
 I try to build things that are "of the web", not just "on the web".
 ---